kdex/cross-json/README.md

 ```
 ## Limitations

 Note that currently, the cross-comparison is only done in a shallow manner.
-If your need a deep check of properties, either flatten your data yourself or create a pull request to support this.
+If you need a deep check of properties, either flatten your data yourself or create a pull request to support this.